 Furikake is a broad term that applies to any dry Japanese spices made to be sprinkled over cooked rice.
 Common varieties might include salmon flakes, bits of dried omelet, sesame seeds, wasabi, seaweed flakes, bonito flakes, and nearly any other Japanese seasoning you can think of!
 You can try out special prefectural varieties or simply stick with safe old seaweed flavor to spice up your rice, noodles, fried chicken, or salads.

 10. Aonori (Dried Seaweed Flakes)

 Aonori, or dried seaweed flakes, are a ubiquitous Japanese seasoning that lends its familiar earthy flavor to much of Japanese cuisine.
 Traditionally, it goes atop takoyaki, okonomiyaki, and yakisoba.
 But feel free to explore this seasoning's impressive range—believe it or not, foods like fried chicken, popcorn, and even spaghetti could benefit from some little bits of seaweed!

-Want to make the so-called "Japanese pizza"?
+Want to learn how to make the so-called "Japanese pizza"?
 Book an okonomiyaki cooking class in Japan!

 11. Karashi (Spicy Mustard)

-Commonly found alongside natto (fermented soy beans) and oden (a variety of Japanese winter hotpot), karashi is Japanese mustard that well exceeds Western mustard's spiciness.
+Commonly found alongside natto (fermented soybeans) and oden (a variety of Japanese winter hotpot), karashi is Japanese mustard that well exceeds Western mustard's spiciness.
 Its peppery flavor mirrors the sharpness of horseradish.
-Enjoy it as a hot dipping sauce for dumplings, or mix its powdered form with hot water to create your own karashi paste.
+Enjoy it as a hot dipping sauce for dumplings, or mix its powdered form with water to create your own karashi paste.

 12. Sansho Pepper